 A great white shark eats an estimated 11 tons of food a year — slightly less than your average 50-year-old man on vacation.

-When taking a single bite, sharks are able to generate over 40,000 of pressure, roughly the same amount we put on our kids to hurry up and give us some grandchildren.
+When taking a single bite, sharks are able to generate over 40,000 of pressure, roughly the same amount we put on our kids to hurry up and give us grandchildren.

 Bobby Darin Lives!

-Also similar to us, sharks smile whenever listening to "Mack the Knife."
+Also like us, sharks smile whenever they hear "Mack the Knife."